okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 **Q: What happens if my network contains a proxy server through which the requests are proxied?**

 Requests would appear to come from the same IP Address.
 When `/authorize` requests are made from behind a proxy IP address, make sure to [configure the respective IPs as proxies](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Security_Network).
-This allows the client-based rate-limit framework to look for the IP address before the proxy to find the true client IP address.
+This allows the client-based rate limit framework to look for the IP address before the proxy to find the true client IP address.

 **Q: Can I update the per client rate limit today?**

 No. Today every client ID/IP/device identifier combination gets 60 total requests per minute and a maximum of two concurrent requests.

-**Q: Does the org-wide rate limit still apply when I enable client-based rate limit?**
+**Q: Does the org-wide rate limit still apply when I enable the client-based rate limit?**

 Yes.
 When the cumulative total request or maximum concurrent requests from every unique client exceeds the org-wide rate limits, your Okta org experiences org-wide rate limit errors.

 **Q: Would the rate limit headers returned by Okta on the `/authorize` endpoint reflect client-specific rate limits?**

 Yes.
-The header value is specific to a given client/IP/device combination rather than the org-wide rate-limit values.
+The header value is specific to a given client/IP/device combination rather than the org-wide rate limit values.

 **Q: How can I find out if the client-based rate limit would be effective for my Okta tenant?**